-Many of the passive treatment components in the Slippery Rock Creek Watershed utilize a patented adjustable outlet riser called a "Peri-Pipe".
+The VFPs and Pond 3 utilize a patented adjustable outlet riser called a "Peri-Pipe".
 The "Peri-Pipe" essentially consists of a slideable riser within a slightly larger riser that is held in place by a reducer (i.e., Fernco©).
-The riser can be easily adjusted by first loosening the clamp around the reducer using a nut driver or screwdriver, then adjusting the pipe to the desired height.
+The riser can be easily adjusted by first loosening the clamp around the smaller end of the reducer using a nut driver or screwdriver, then adjusting the pipe to the desired height.
 Raising the pipe will decrease flow from the pipe while lowering the pipe will increase flow.
 Once the pipe is at the desired height, the reducer can then be tightened.
 On occasion, the inspector may find a "Peri-Pipe" that has been dislodged from the riser.
 The "Peri-Pipe" should be reinstalled immediately.
 Also from time to time, it may be necessary or desired to readjust the heights of the riser to accommodate changes in water quality and flow or to simply balance the flows in each pipe.
-For many of the Vertical Flow Ponds, the "Peri-Pipes" have been adjusted so only the bottom tier is discharging.